How to order the all-new HARDGAINER 2.0

 1. Your Primer, the free 56-page summary of how to train effectively.
 It explains the information you need to know, to benefit fully from your subscription.
 It will quickly get you up to speed.

-2. Access to a first-class Facebook discussion group exclusively for subscribers, where you’ll find additional support and helpful information.
+2. Access to a first-class Facebook discussion group where you’ll find additional support and helpful information.

-The whole package is a mighty force to guide you to training success.
+The three-part package is a mighty force to guide you to training success.

 Here are three more drug-free examples of the effectiveness of the training methods that HG 2.0 promotes, which work for both strength and physique, and for men and women.